 After a while a train lady passes by to take our order for lunch… can we pay with Dollars?
 Nope.
 Ok, we skip lunch.
 Only 23 hours to go.

-We pass our time with reading, playing cards and watching people.
-At 18:00 the train arrives in Mbeya, where it’s fills up the watertanks.
-The water has been finished from this morning so we couldn’t wash anything.
+Passing our time with reading, playing cards and watching people we enjoy ourselves quite well.
+At 18:00 the train arrives in Mbeya, where it fills up the watertanks.
+The water has been finished this morning so we couldn’t wash anything.

 When we wake up it’s 7:00 pm, we’ve had a reasonable night, the train shakes which feels like you’re in a cradle but there’s the noice and the stopping at stations along with a loud squeaking and honking.
 After we eat our last ‘weet bix’ breakfast we see the landscape has changed again, there are now high mountains as we pass the Udzungwa National Park.

-Tanzania is amazing, looking like Indonesia with it’s huts in the lush green hills, banana trees, ricefields and palmtrees.
+Tanzania is amazing, almost looking Asian with its huts in the lush green hills, banana trees, ricefields and palmtrees.

 It has rained last night and today is hot, we have a fan in our cabin that helps a bit but it’s quite uncomfortable and sweaty.
 The humidity is not pleasant but the kids waving at the train like they see a spaceship makes everything okay.

 Bruised and tired but filled with joy we arrive at Dar es Salaam trainstation exactly 48 hours after we left Kapiri Mposhi.
 Whoah, what a ride!